- Instructions for Form 8275 - Introductory Material

 The amount of tax required to be shown on the return for the tax year, over

-The amount of tax shown on the return for the tax year, reduced by any rebates.
+The amount of tax imposed which is shown on the return for the tax year, reduced by any rebates.

 There is a substantial understatement of income tax if the amount of the understatement for any tax year exceeds the greater of: